vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

 ## Connect the Box to the cloud

-Before we can add the Peakboard Box to PBHO, we first need to connect the Box to the cloud.
-This will make the Box visible to PBHO.
+In order for PBHO to connect to the Peakboard Box, we first need to connect the Box to the cloud.

 So, we go to Peakboard Designer and open the Peakboard Box settings.